johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 - [The Adam and Eve Story](https://www.cia.gov/readingroom/docs/CIA-RDP79B00752A000300070001-8.pdf)
 - [The Ponzi Papers: The plan to coup d'état involving fiat and crypto currencies](https://theponzipapers.substack.com/p/i-have-set-myself-on-fire-outside)
-  - In Mr. Azzarello's writing, he uses the phrase *"So we would believe it"* repeatedly, this literary device is not literal, it is metaphorical for **the mindset we must avoid falling into** which is the true vulnerability we must collectively face.
+  - Mr. Azzarello's writing uses the phrase *"So we would believe it"* repeatedly, this literary device is not literal, it is metaphorical for **the mindset we must avoid falling into**, this is the vulnerability we must collectively overcome which is feed to us via ingrained biases and cultural norms.
     - > "We find similar goals of instilling fear and partisan division throughout new media and daytime television: We are bombarded with messaging with the express purpose of dividing us and instilling learned helplessness: It’s a cult leader tactic on a global scale."
   - The key take away from this should be as [Franklin D.
     Roosevelt](https://historymatters.gmu.edu/d/5057/) said: *"Only Thing We